-Remove target card in a graveyard from the game.
-Put a 1/1 white and black Spirit creature token with flying into play.
+Exile target card in a graveyard.
+Create a 1/1 white and black Spirit creature token with flying.

 |Commander / EDH||Legal|

 I remember running a deck like this back in Lorwyn standard: Nip Gwyllion on turn 1, followed by a turn 2 Edge of the Divinity, and attack with a 4/4 lifelink was pretty serious.
 I remember using Beckon Apparition as graveyard hate and additional 1-drop.

 Nightsky Mimic is a solid card when every nonland card in your deck activates its ability: it's a glass cannon 4/4 flying for 2; it is a quick clock that dies to any removal.
 I'd make room for it by dumping Vampire Nighthawk.

 Agrothorn It's worth noting that Mourning Thrull never got errrata'd to have lifelink, so the lifelink from Gift of Orzhova does stack.
 The flying is redundant, though, so I agree there must be a better alternative.

 1 month ago

 https://tappedout.net/mtg-decks/ravostymna-commander/?cb=1581301250 I dont really know what to do.
 Im thinking of adding: Kunoros, Hound of Athreos Kambal, Consul of Allocation To Arms!
 Syr Konrad, the Grim Megrim Overwhelming Forces Devour in Shadow Beckon Apparition Collar the Culprit Dawn Charm